opensearch-project/documentation-website/_dashboards/geojson-regionmaps.md

 OpenSearch Dashboards provides basic map tiles with a standard vector map that you can use to create your region map visualizations.
 You can configure the base map tiles using the WMS map server.

 You can't configure a server to support user-defined vector map layers.
 However, you can configure your own GeoJSON file and upload it for this purpose.
 {: .note }

 OpenSearch also provides a standard set of GeoJSON files to provide a vector map with your regional maps.

 ## Custom vector maps with GeoJSON

 If you have a specific locale that is not provided by OpenSearch Dashboards vector maps, such as a US county or US zip code, you can create your own custom vector map with a GeoJSON file.
+To use this feature, you have to install both the [Dashboards-Maps frontend plugin](https://github.com/opensearch-project/dashboards-maps) and the [OpenSearch Geospatial backend plugin](https://github.com/opensearch-project/geospatial).

 GeoJSON format allows you to encode geographic data structures.
 To learn more about the GeoJSON specification, go to [geojson.org](https://geojson.org/).